-One issue that has agitated informed discourses on 'passingoff' in recent decades has been whether the Federal High Court or the State High Courts could assume exclusive or concurrent jurisdiction in 'passing-off' cases, and if so, what circumstances? under Ordinarily, this should be a straight forward issue to resolve if recourse is had to the enabling constitutional and other statutory provisions.
+One issue that has agitated informed discourses on 'passingoff' in recent decades has been whether the Federal High Court or the State High Courts could assume exclusive or concurrent jurisdiction in 'passing-off' cases, and if so, under what circumstances?
+Ordinarily, this should be a straight forward issue to resolve if recourse is had to the enabling constitutional and other statutory provisions.
 However, events over the years in Nigerian courts have shown that the issue has proved more knotty than has been contemplated.
-It is not clear why the case of 'passingadjudication has generated controversy more than aspects of breaches that could occur with respect to infringement of trade marks, trade names or allied rights.
-One suggestion could be the dichotomy that has been created between the breach of a registered and an unregistered trade mark in terms of the remedies for any breach amounting to 'passing-off'. suggestion could Another 'passing-off' because can categorized as a 'lazy man's option' in enforcing trade marks-related rights.
+It is not clear why the case of 'passingoff' adjudication has generated more controversy than other aspects of breaches that could occur with respect to infringement of trade marks, trade names or allied rights.
+One suggestion could be the dichotomy that has been created between the breach of a registered and an unregistered trade mark in terms of the remedies for any breach amounting to 'passing-off'.
+Another suggestion could be because 'passing-off' can be categorized as a 'lazy man's option' in enforcing trade marks-related rights.
 This is because it is only when a mark has not been registered that the issue of 'passing off' arises as a common law remedy.
-If such a mark registered, the issue becomes that of an infringement of a registered mark simpliciter and the cause of action in 'passing-off' then has statutory favour under the Trade Marks Act.
+If such a mark be registered, the issue becomes that of an infringement of a registered mark simpliciter and the cause of action in 'passing-off' then has statutory favour under the Trade Marks Act.

-In Nigeria, over the years, the courts have grappled with the issue of the exercise of exclusive or concurrent jurisdiction by Federal and State High Courts in involving 'passing-off,' cases emanating from the breach of unregistered trade marks.
-However, this seems to a relatively recent phenomenon but has takenup reasonable man hours from the courts ranging from the High Courts to the Supreme Court.
-This largely attributable establishment of the Federal High

-Court (as the then Federal Revenue Court) in 1973.24 The problem of exclusive jurisdiction or otherwise was not a problem with earlier trade mark legislation, since there were no alternate High Courts at the time.
-For instance, under the Trade Marks Ordinance of 1914 any judicial determination relating to the registration or infringement of trade marks was to determined by the 'High Court having jurisdiction in the part of the Federation in which the office of the Registrar is situate.'25 This is a straight-forward presented provision that problems for potential litigators or the court system at the time.
+In Nigeria, over the years, the courts have grappled with the issue of the exercise of exclusive or concurrent jurisdiction by the Federal and State High Courts in cases involving 'passing-off,' emanating from the breach of unregistered trade marks.
+However, this seems to a relatively recent phenomenon but has taken-up reasonable man hours from the courts ranging from the High Courts to the Supreme Court.
+This is largely attributable to the establishment of the Federal High Court (as the then Federal Revenue Court) in 1973.
+The problem of exclusive jurisdiction or otherwise was not a problem with earlier trade mark legislation, since there were no alternate High Courts at the time.
+For instance, under the Trade Marks Ordinance of 1914 any judicial determination relating to the registration or infringement of trade marks was to determined by the 'High Court having jurisdiction in the part of the Federation in which the office of the Registrar is situate.
+This is a straight-forward provision that presented no problems for potential litigators or the court system at the time.
 As noted above, this was the situation until the creation of the Federal High Court.